Dominik Sokolović

 Dominik Sokolović (10 June 1776 - 1 October 1837) was a Croatian priest in the Catholic Church who served as a capitular vicar of the Diocese of Trebinje-Mrkan.
 Sokolović lived in Dubrovnik from 1820 until he died in 1837.
 Sokolović was ordained in 1799 and served in the Diocese of Trebinje-Mrkan, part of the Ottoman Empire bordering modern-day Austria.

 Early life

-Sokolović was born in Dubrovnik, Croatia, on 10 June 1776.
+Sokolović was born in Dubrovnik on 10 June 1776.
 His father, Marko, was a goldsmith, originally from Trebimlja and his mother, Marija, a daughter of Dominik Grillo.
-Sokolović was ordained in 1799 by the bishop of Treebinje-Mrkan, Nikola Ferić After becoming a priest, Sokolović served as Ferić's secretary.
+Sokolović was ordained in 1799 by the bishop of Trebinje-Mrkan, Nikola Ferić After becoming a priest, Sokolović served as Ferić's secretary.

 Ascension to diocesan administrator

 In 1814, Austria gained the territory of Dalmatia, including Dubrovnik, and tried to exert its influence on the neighbouring parts of the Ottoman Empire, using the archbishops of Dubrovnik to do so.
 The Diocese of Trebinje-Mrkan was located in the Ottoman Empire, bordering the Austrian Empire, and its metropolitans were the archbishops of Dubrovnik.
 Ferić was the last bishop of Trebinje-Mrkan, and with his death in 1819, the chapter of the Archdiocese of Dubrovnik appointed Sokolović as the diocesan administrator.